andriykuba/reactivemongo-shortcuts-play-json/README.md

 #### collection

-Shortcut for getting database and the collection.
+Shortcut for getting a collection from a database.

 So this string